 Improving employee engagement through learning and development

-Learning and development is about having the opportunities to learn new skills and grow personally and professionally, either formally or informally.
-The survey question, “This is a great company for me to make a contribution to my development,” in particular has shown up as a driver of engagement for the past three years.
-According to Robert Kegan and Lisa Lahey, authors of An Everyone Culture, development focused organizations will prosper as they are more deeply aligned with people’s strongest motive, which is to grow.
+Learning and development (L&D) is about allowing employees to learn new skills and grow personally and professionally, either formally or informally.
+The survey question, “This is a great company for me to make a contribution to my development,” in particular, has shown up as a driver of engagement for the past three years.
+According to Robert Kegan and Lisa Lahey, authors of An Everyone Culture, development-focused organizations will prosper as they are more deeply aligned with people's strongest motive: to grow.

 Enable employees to test different roles

 Give employees a chance to test out different jobs within the business.
-One company set up a job exchange program which enables employees to expand their experience and develop skills outside core capabilities.
-Job exchanges ensure people are given an opportunity to learn and develop even if there are not new roles to move into.
+One company set up a job exchange program that enables employees to expand their experience and develop skills outside core capabilities.
+Job exchanges ensure people can learn and grow even if there are no new roles to move into.
 At this company, the exchange is generally initiated by an employee and facilitated by the manager and human resources team to ensure employees exchanging roles are set up to succeed.

 At Vend, learning and development was identified as a high driver of engagement.
 In their June 2016 engagement survey, 79% of people at Vend favorably rated the statement: “I have access to the learning and development I need to do my current job well.”
-To continuously improve on this factor, they began empowering people to make decisions that fit with their career and encouraging managers to have conversations with their teams about individual learning and development.
+To continuously improve on this factor, they began empowering people to make decisions that fit their careers and encouraging managers to talk with their teams about individual learning and development.

 Read the full Vend case study